research student

 About

-I am a Ph.D. candidate within the College of Science and Engineering and an Aerospace Engineer specialised in lattice structures, composite materials and aerodynamics.
+I am a Ph.D. candidate in the College of Science and Engineering and an aerospace engineer specialised in lattice structures, advanced composite materials and aerodynamics.

 In 2020 I obtained my Bachelor's Degree in Aerospace Engineering at the University of Enna "Kore", Italy, with a thesis titled: "Numerical analyses of sandwich panels made up with lattice core".
 The work focused on 3D-printed lattice structures, characterising the mechanical behaviour by employing the Finite Element Method (FEM), focusing on the static and modal behaviour.
 I obtained my Master's Degree in Aerospace Engineering in 2023 at the Polytechnic of Turin, Italy, specialising in aerodynamics with a thesis titled: "RANS simulations with wall functions: evaluation of the predictive capability in separated flows".
 The thesis focused on the computational impact of the application of wall functions in boundary layer problems and separated flows, using the Reynolds-Averaged Navier-Stokes (RANS) equations in Computational Fluid Dynamics.

 In 2023 I chose to follow the natural development of my career, beginning a Ph.D. journey at University of Derby in January 2024.
-My current research focuses on designing, manufacturing and characterising eco-friendly and nano-reinforced composites, with the use of natural fibres and recyclable resins, allowing self-healing and self-sensing capabilities.
+My current research focuses on designing, manufacturing and characterising eco-friendly and nano-reinforced composites with the use of natural fibres and recyclable resins, aiming for self-healing and self-sensing capabilities.

 Title of thesis

-Eco-friendly, recyclable and nano-reinforced natural fibre thermoplastic composite for railway applications.
+Eco-friendly, recyclable and nano-reinforced natural fibre thermoplastics for smart composites.

 Supervisors